PW999/100-days-of-code/log.md

 ### Day 1: Monday December 21, 2020

-**Today's Progress**: Spend about 1,5h on it.
+**Today's Progress:** Spend about 1,5h on it.
 Wrote very little Ruby code because my VSCode setup was still very basic and needed some tweaking.
 On the plus-side, I already wrote one unit test and I can run all my Ruby code with just a simple CTRL+ALT+N command in VSCode.

 **Thoughts:** I still feel the headache from yesterday and my fingers are freezing off because I have the window open for some fresh air.
 I'm glad I have a silly project to work on and I hope to learn a lot from it.
 I've decided to dedicate myself to a no-zero days style instead of the very strict 1h rule.